UK market leads European equity rally after Conservatives' election win

 Broader market sentiment was also supported by a return to calm in U.S and European government bonds after a recent selloff, with investors awaiting U.S. jobs data due later in the session.

-Bank Lloyds (LLOY.L) rose 6.3 percent as the threat of a Labour-proposed banking levy disappeared while utility Centrica (CNA.L), which might have been hit by a tariff freeze under a Labour government, added 6.9 percent.
-British defense group Babcock (BAB.L) gained 7.1 percent.
+Bank Lloyds rose 6.3 percent as the threat of a Labour-proposed banking levy disappeared while utility Centrica , which might have been hit by a tariff freeze under a Labour government, added 6.9 percent.
+British defence group Babcock gained 7.1 percent.

 "As far as markets are concerned it is good news," Stanhope Capital's chief investment officer Jonathan Bell said.